wrgr/cppbook/assignments.md

 This point is earned by completing Units 1 and 2.
 (4 python lessons), and uploading a screen shot showing that the lessons are complete.
 Pro assignments are not required.

+This assignment includes:  Python Syntax, Tip Calculator, Strings & Console Output, and Date and Time.

 #### [](#ca052)

 ### Core Assignment 52 - STEM Activity: Code Academy II

 This point is earned by completing Units 3 and 4.
 (4 python lessons), and uploading a screen shot showing that the lessons are complete.
 Pro assignments are not required.

+This assignment includes:  Conditionals & Control Flow, PygLatin, Functions, and Taking a Vacation.

 #### [](#ca053)